Dacia Jogger 2026 review | A bargain seven-seat family car

 What is the Dacia Jogger?

 The Jogger has two unique selling points.
-The first is that for a seven-seater its external dimensions are relatively compact, particularly as far as its width goes.
-This helps to make it very easy to drive.
-The second is its price: Dacia is known for offering cars (including the Sandero and Duster) that are excellent value for money, and the Jogger is no different.
-The range starts from around £18,000, and even a top-spec model comes in at under £25,000.
-Pay on finance, and Dacia will charge you less than £300 per month, with a similar amount required as a deposit.
-It is a seven-seater for supermini money.
+The first is that for a seven-seater its external dimensions are relatively compact, particularly in terms of width.
+This helps to make it easy to drive.
+The second is its price tag.
+Dacia is known for offering cars (including the Sandero and Duster) that provide excellent value for money, and the Jogger is no different.

 Chris Knapman